Zipaquira – Catedral de Sal and a Game of Tejo

 After leaving the Catedral de Sal we headed back into Zipaquira and eventually ended up in a narrow street with sketchy looking buildings on all sides.
 Catalina said “We’re here!” and we all hopped out not having a clue as to what could possibly be of interest in this spot.
 A couple of guys pushed back a corrugated aluminum door and we walked into this scene.

 Catalina announced that we were going to play the traditional Colombian game of tejo.
-I’m not even going to attempt describe what the game is all about, so I’ll let Tony Bourdain do it instead.
+I’m not even going to attempt describe what the game is all about, so I’ll let the late great Tony Bourdain do it instead.